Best Coding LLMs That Actually Work

 The winners in each category simply topped this composite scorecard.
 No sponsorships, no vendor relationships.
 Just data from testing each model against the kind of work teams are already doing.

-Best Overall Performance: OpenAI GPT-4.5 "Orion"
+Best Overall Performance: OpenAI GPT-5

-The ecosystem integration is where Orion really shines.
+The ecosystem integration is where GPT-5 really shines.
 It works with API endpoints developers already wire into CI pipelines, plugs into existing IDE extensions, and connects to prompt-management tools teams are already using.
 Enterprise teams get SOC 2-aligned data handling and request-level logging.

-• Leading accuracy on major coding benchmarks
+- Leading accuracy on major coding benchmarks with 74.9% SWE-bench Verified

-• Mature ecosystem of IDE plugins and CI/CD integrations
+- Mature ecosystem of IDE plugins and CI/CD integrations

-• Closed weights prevent on-premises fine-tuning
+- Closed weights prevent on-premises fine-tuning

-• Deep integration creates potential vendor dependency
+- Deep integration creates potential vendor dependency

-Best for Complex Debugging: Anthropic Claude 3.7 Sonnet
+Best for Complex Debugging: Anthropic Claude Sonnet 4.5

 Claude doesn't just output a diff.
 It walks you through its reasoning.
 It explains why a null check belongs in handlePayment or how a race condition creeps in when two threads share a map.
 That step-by-step commentary makes it easier to verify fixes before they hit CI.

 In head-to-head comparisons, developers noted Claude produced fewer hallucinated types and off-by-one errors, even with deliberately vague prompts.
-The low hallucination rate matters when specs are incomplete or conflicting, basically every legacy ticket pulled from Jira.
+The low hallucination rate matters when specs are incomplete or conflicting—basically every legacy ticket pulled from Jira.

 Ask Claude to "make the checkout flow idempotent," and it clarifies assumptions first, then proposes incremental code edits instead of bulldozing the file.
 That caution slows it down but saves the "why did the test suite explode?" scramble later.

-• Multi-step reasoning that shows its work
+- Multi-step reasoning that shows its work

-• Natural-language explanations inline with generated patches
+- Natural-language explanations inline with generated patches

-• Higher latency, expect a few extra seconds before responses
+- Higher latency—expect a few extra seconds before responses

-• More expensive per token than alternatives
+- More expensive per token than alternatives

-• Fewer off-the-shelf IDE extensions compared to GPT ecosystems
+- Fewer off-the-shelf IDE extensions compared to GPT ecosystems

-When autocomplete won't cut it and you need the model to unearth a buried concurrency bug or justify every line of a critical security patch, Claude 3.7 Sonnet belongs in your toolbox.
+When autocomplete won't cut it and you need the model to unearth a buried concurrency bug or justify every line of a critical security patch, Claude Sonnet 4.5 belongs in your toolbox.

-Best Value: DeepSeek-V3-0324
+Best Value: DeepSeek R1/V3

 The gap widens if you can batch jobs during off-peak hours.
 DeepSeek offers pricing that cuts rates by up to 75% during low-demand windows.
 Scheduling heavyweight tasks like regenerating test suites or auto-documenting entire modules after hours drops per-run costs significantly.

-• Off-peak and burst pricing make large-scale batch jobs economical
+- Off-peak and burst pricing make large-scale batch jobs economical

-• Plugin ecosystem lacks maturity compared to established alternatives
+- Plugin ecosystem lacks maturity compared to established alternatives

-• Guardrails trail enterprise competitors
+- Guardrails trail enterprise competitors

-• Limited dedicated support means self-hosting requires operational expertise
+- Limited dedicated support means self-hosting requires operational expertise

 Best for Large Codebases: Google Gemini 2.5 Pro